Dann-coder21/Dann-coder21/README.md

 - Containerizing applications using Docker
 - Automating deployments with GitHub Actions
 - Deploying and managing applications on Microsoft Azure
-- Learning Python and Django for modern backend development
+- Growing my backend skills with Python and Django
+- Currently exploring Laravel and Vue.js to broaden my full stack toolkit

 ---